 Try wearing earplugs.
 These can be useful if you’re often woken up by noise.

 Get comfy.
-Get a comfortable mattress and a pillow that’s at the right height for you.
+Get a comfortable mattress, a pillow that's at the right height for you and the right duvet and blanket.